rich-hart/cnx-inspection-v2/README.md

 ##### Debugging

-Use the ``output.log`` file to see STDOUT of the pdf tests execution.
+Use the ``output.log`` file to see STDOUT of the pdf test execution.

 Warning: The python debugger will only be useful in the main function of the inspection.py file.
 The rest of this program is excuted as a different process, with STDOUT being written to file.
 Meaning there will be no way to directly interact with the debugger.